GameDevTecnico/cubos/engine/samples/imgui/page.md

 @snippet imgui/main.cpp Adding the plugin

+When you're using ImGui directly in an application or a library, you must also make sure to initialize the ImGui context on it.
+To do so, you can add a startup system just like the one below:

+@snippet imgui/main.cpp ImGui initialization

+You can read more about this in the documentation of @ref cubos::engine::ImGuiContextHolder.
-Once the ImGui plugin is added, you can create systems to display ImGui windows and widgets.
+Now, you can create systems to display ImGui windows and widgets.
 Here's a system which opens an ImGui window, and its demo.

 @snippet imgui/main.cpp ImGui Demo